 - List all extracurricular clubs and grades participated.

 - Include any leadership roles and whether or not you were elected.

 - Be specific, don’t use initials or acronyms unless it’s a well-known club (like NHS).

-- List any awards or accomplishments, along with grade.
+- List any awards or accomplishments, along with grade when it was received.

 - Community Service